rafaelmeller/rafaelmeller/README.md

 <p align="left">
   I'm a Python Developer from Brazil. <br>
-  I hold a bachelor's degree in Business Administration and previously ran a business in the healthy food sector.<br>Now, I focus on developing applications that create solutions for small businesses in Brazil. <br>
+  I hold a bachelor's degree in Business Administration and previously ran a business in the healthy food sector.<br>Now, my focus is developing applications that create solutions for small businesses in Brazil. <br>
  I'm constantly expanding my knowledge and learning new technologies.
 </p>